LBHackney-IT/Data-Platform-Playbook/docs/docs/CI-process.md

 #### Maintainability
 Maintainability is based on the total number of code smells in the repository or piece of code.
 Code smells are pieces of code that do not cause bugs or any imediate issue however they are generally bad practice and lead to a build up of technical debt if not fixed
-A more in depth explanation of how the security metric is calculated can be found here: [SonarCloud Maintainability](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#header-4)
+A more in depth explanation of how the maintainability metric is calculated can be found here: [SonarCloud Maintainability](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#header-4)

 #### Security Hotspot Review
 The Security hotspot review is based on the total number of security hotspots in the repository or piece of code.
 Security hotspots are not always an issue or a security problem but they have been flagged by Sonar as a